chemlab/chemlab/docs/core.rst

     mol = mymol.astype(Molecule)
     sys = mysys.astype(System)

+..
-.. todo:: attributes doesn't sound like a right name for its purpose,
+ todo attributes doesn't sound like a right name for its purpose,
       it will be better to use something like "arrays" or "derived_arrays".